NeoKEX/Nexo-Official/replit.md

 ## Overview

-This is a modern, responsive portfolio website for Saifullah Al Neoaz (Xoro), a web developer from Dinajpur, Bangladesh.
+This is a modern, responsive portfolio website for Saifullah Al Neoaz (nexo_here), a web developer from Dinajpur, Bangladesh.
 The project is built as a full-stack application with a React frontend and Express backend, featuring a PostgreSQL database integration using Drizzle ORM.

 ## User Preferences